-Note: For more information regarding the categories and definitions used for the NCCN Evidence Blocks[TM], see page EB-1.
+Note: For more information regarding the categories and definitions used for the NCCN Evidence BlocksTM, see page EB-1.
+All recommendations are category 2A unless otherwise indicated.
+Clinical Trials: NCCN believes that the best management of any patient with cancer is in a clinical trial.
+Participation in clinical trials is especially encouraged.